-Whalebone Films was started by Chloe White and Will Davies in 2014.
-We are an award-winning London-based production company who specialize in producing creative, engaging and high-quality digital content for online, tv, cinema and radio.
-We work primarily in the non-fiction, short-film format and our repertoire includes documentaries, animated content, educational, promotional and fundraising films.
-We've produced films for the Guardian, BBC Three, Channel 4, Save the Children, Oxfam, the Barbican and have had our films screen at festivals around the world.
+Whalebone Films was established by Chloe White and Will Davies in 2014.
+We are an award-winning production company based in London and Hastings.
+We specialise in producing creative, engaging and high-quality content for online, tv, cinema and radio.
+We work primarily in non-fictioand our repertoire includes documentaries, animated content, educational, promotional and fundraising films.
+We've produced films for the Guardian, BBC Three, Channel 4, Save the Children, Oxfam and the Barbican among others and have had our work screen at festivals around the world.

-Whales and dolphins have a bone buried deep within each flank which is completely surrounded by muscle and isolated from the rest of the skeleton.
-These bones vary in size and position from one species to another but they invariably serve no function.
+Whales and dolphins have an ancient bone buried deep within each flank which is completely surrounded by muscle and isolated from the rest of the skeleton.
+This bone varies in size and position from one species to another but it invariably serves no function.

 These forgotten bones are crucial in telling us the much bigger story of the whale.
 As evolutionary remnants of a pelvic bone - which exists only for the purpose of moving the back legs - they tell us that whales once lived on land, walked on four legs and looked something like a hippo.

 At Whalebone Films we take inspiration from this little bone - using a small thread or unexpected window to unlock the key to a much bigger picture.